 In FS2 and KS1, the emphasis is on playing games to reinforce learning about pulse, rhythm, volume, speed and pitch.
 The children develop confidence and concentration and are given the opportunity to be musical leaders.

 In KS2, previously taught concepts are developed further and also extended to include structure, texture, timbre and duration, (now known as the "inter-related dimensions of music").
 Instruments are used in every class, ranging from untuned percussion to chime bars and belle-plates.
+Year 3 children learn the recorder.
 Year 5 children learn how to read music and play the ukulele.

 Class topics are often used as a stimulus and children are encouraged to be creative by using improvisation and composition skills.